reujab/knightweb.dev/content/articles/emulating-raspberry-pi/index.md

 ### 64-bit

 Download [Debian arm64](https://cdimage.debian.org/cdimage/release/current/arm64/iso-cd/).
-EFI targets are the easiest to emulate, all you have to do is provide a firmware file. (wookey, et al. 2023)
+EFI targets are the easiest to emulate, all you have to do is provide a firmware file.
+(Wookey, et al. 2023)

 ```bash
 q64 -bios /usr/share/qemu-efi-aarch64/QEMU_EFI.fd \